 This is one of the reasons why video games are so popular.

 The great news is that you can apply this to many other things.
-Duolingo has done this for languages, breaking down a complex goal (learn French or whatever) into a series of smaller tasks, giving you rewards for achieving tasks, competing against your friends and the community, and playing games.
+Duolingo has done this for languages, breaking down a complex goal (learning French for example) into a series of smaller tasks, giving you rewards for achieving tasks, competing against your friends and the community, and playing games.

 The exercise world has also begun to dip its toes into this method.
 The cycling/running app Zwift will track your progress, give you rewards for achievements, allow you to race against your friends or the community, and level up.